DhirajBhakta/reflections/DDIA/ch3.md

 ### B-Trees

+Keeps key-values sorted by key

+- efficient lookups
+- range queries

+Pages

+- fixed size "Pages" (~4KB in size)
+- read/write one page at a time
+- "tree" of pages &mdash; with a root page; where all lookups start
+- depth = O(logn) with 3 or 4 levels deep generally
+  - a 4 lvl tree of 4kb page size with branching factor of 500 can store 256 TB
+- The "leaf" page contains the value for each key
+- **Branching factor** = number of references to child pages in one page (~several 100s)
+- Updates = search for the leaf page containing the key, **change the value in that page, write back that page to the disk**
+- Inserts = you grow a BTree by splitting a page
+- The tree is ensured to be balanced

+BTrees modify data _in-place_, overwriting Pages.
+Quite dangerous when inserts dont have a place in the page -> require page to be split and rewritten to two separate pages (what if a crash happens)

+Crash recovery&mdash;

+- **Write Ahead Logs** : append-only file to which every B tree modification is written before it can be applied to the pages of the tree itself.
+- When DB comes back after crash, this log is used to restore the B-tree back to a consistent state

+B-tree Optimisations

+- copy-on-write scheme
+- abbreviate the key and store it instead of storing the entire key.
+(Pack more keys into a page)
+- try to lay out leaf pages in a sequential order on disk
+  - tough to maintain this as tree grows
+- B+trees : each leaf page has pointers to sibling pages to avoid jumping back to parent pages

 # Notes

 - Cassandra and HBase use storage engines similar to LSM trees.
 Inspired by Google Bigtable paper.
+  - (All are Column oriented DBs)